Walk #105: Newmarket to Bury St Edmunds

 Over recent walks I had been having trouble with my walking boots hurting the underside of my feet when the walk involved lots of road walking, so I decided to try my old pair of boots now that the split in the leather stitching has been repaired.
 Fortunately my feet did not suffer as much as they did in my new boots on a shorter walk, so I have decided that in the future I will use my new boots for off-road walking, and my old ones for walks that involve significant amounts of road walking.

-According to the list that I use, Suffolk has the third-from bottom county top, at 128 metres (419 feet).
+According to the list that I use, Suffolk has the third-from lowest county top, at 128 metres (419 feet).
 Unfortunately like the Essex and Cambridgeshire tops the highest point is not a significant point but a flat expanse of land, so it is very hard to work out exactly where the top is.
 I settled for the grid reference that was listed in my tables, which is halfway between Elms Farm and the large radio mast.

 Unfortunately the vast majority of this walk involves road walking, which is hardly anyone's idea of fun walking.
 Unfortunately there were very few paths in the area that led in anything like the right direction, so it was a matter of grinning and bearing it and getting on with the walk.

 Suffolk is quite a nice county, despite it being relatively flat.
 However I must say that it is not the most obvious place for me to have chosen to walk - if there had not been the target of walking to Suffolk's highest point and then onto Bury St Edmunds, I do not think that I would have chosen to do it.